What is ME/CFS?

 Sources:

-1: Statement by the Association of Statutory Health Insurance Physicians as part of the ME/CFS hearing in the Health Committee of the German Bundestag (April 2023): https://www.bundestag.de/resource/blob/943000/60468062de2e557ef6436afb4e5c9173/20_14_0095-5-_Kassenaerztliche-Bundesvereinigung_ME-CFS_nicht-barrierefrei-data.pdf
+1: The statement by the National Association of Statutory Health Insurance Physicians (KBV) at the ME/CFS hearing of the German Bundestag's Health Committee (April 2023) puts the number of sufferers at 500,000 for 2021: https://www.bundestag.de/resource/blob/943000/60468062de2e557ef6436afb4e5c9173/20_14_0095-5-_Kassenaerztliche-Bundesvereinigung_ME-CFS_nicht-barrierefrei-data.pdf (external link)

 ME/CFS is one of the diseases with the lowest quality of life of all.
 In some cases, it is lower than in patients who have had a stroke, heart failure or cancer.
 Various studies have measured the lowest vitality and functionality scores of all chronic diseases in patients with ME/CFS (Source 1).
 Adults with ME/CFS currently have little prospect of improvement and reintegration into working life.
 The prognosis for children and adolescents is considered better.
 Long school absences are the rule.
 For most patients, participation in normal life with work, education, friends, sports, music, etc. is not possible (source 2, also for the following statements).